The Bulletproof Funnel Framework

 Isn’t It Ironic?

-You may notice that when I’m talking about copy, I tend to use words like “clarity, succinctly and simplicity” quite a bit, and yet if you’ve been Googling “Value Proposition”, “Unique Selling Proposition” or even “Elevator Pitch”.
-“Confusion” maybe a more apt word.
-It’s become apparent to me that lot’s of different people have their own individual take on this Statement, Message, Pitch thing.
-What they call it, and what it means to them, may not be what you call it or what it means to you.
+You may notice that I use the word “clarity” quite a lot, but if you Google “Value Proposition”, “Unique Selling Proposition” or even “Elevator Pitch”, “Confusion” is more likely to be the word that comes to mind.
+It’s become apparent to me that different people have their own different take on this statement, message, pitch thing.
+What they call it and what it means to them may not be what you call it or what it means to you.
 So, to avoid any further confusion, my “simple, clear and succinct” message to you is this:

 Value Proposition Vs Unique Selling proposition